 Armstrong and Thiriez (1987) stated that, public transportation is a key component of a sustainable transportation system that helps mobility (movement of people, goods and services) without harming the economy and environment.
-According to Armstrong and Thiriez public transportation also decreases the increased auto ownership and insures long term sustainability in terms of resource consumption by relieving highway congestion and provides a very efficient means of moving large numbers of people.

-Bok (2016) study shows that, public transport in urban areas has gained greater attention in recent years for improving sustainability and the quality of urban life.
+As a result, public transport in urban areas has gained greater attention in recent years for improving sustainability and the quality of urban life (Bok, 2016).
 The economic and environmental performance of cities can be enhanced by connecting resources to destinations effectively and facilitating mass mobility (Bok, 2016).
 Based on Ross (2012) study public transit is a key component of the economic and social fabric of metropolitan areas.
-Ross also said commuting to work is one purpose of trip residents may use a transit system.
-According to this scholar study commutes make up the largest share of transit trips nationwide.
-However, to transport people, goods and service without adequate infrastructure is unthinkable.
+According to Armstrong and Thiriez (1987) public transportation also decreases the increased auto ownership and insures long term sustainability in terms of resource consumption by relieving highway congestion and provides a very efficient means of moving large numbers of people.
+Therefore, commuting to work is one purpose of trip residents may use a transit system (Ross, 2012).
+According to Ross study commuters make up the largest share of transit trips nationwide.
+However, to transport people, goods and services without adequate infrastructure is unthinkable.

 As Moreno (2016) discussed in his study that, public transportation cannot be functional without transport infrastructure.
-Moreno also said in developing countries the demand of public transport infrastructure has not kept up with the demands of growing populations in cities.
-“Infrastructure provision has historically been biased against less affluent areas, so access to formal jobs is often difficult and costly for a large part of the lower income population.
-As a result, low-income workers may be discouraged from commuting to formal jobs, lack information on job opportunities, and face discrimination” (Moreno, 2016).
+Based on Yatskiv et al. (2017) study availability of public transport infrastructure is a vital factor in providing an attractive public transport with door to door access as well as the long-distance travel.
+However, in developing countries the demand of public transport infrastructure has not kept up with the demands of growing populations in cities (Moreno, 2016).
+According to Woldeamanuel and Covington (2014) study, transportation service may not be constant because of change in service demand as a result of population growth through time.
+Nowadays in developing countries huge population growth has been recorded (Buhaug & Urdal, 2013).
+Hence, the Increase in population has caused an increase in the demand for mobility (Samek & Torchio, 2015).
+Nevertheless, public transport infrastructure is not provided based on the riders demand in developing countries specifically for less affluent areas.
+As Moreno (2016) discussed in his study “Infrastructure provision has historically been biased against less affluent areas, so access to formal jobs is often difficult and costly for a large part of the lower income population.
+As a result, low-income workers may be discouraged from commuting to formal jobs, lack information on job opportunities, and face discrimination.”

-As Buhaug and Urdal (2013) study indicates, through time huge population growth is recorded in developing countries.
-The Increase in population has caused an increase in the demand for mobility (Samek & Torchio, 2015).
 Therefore, development of transportation services is an important factor for social wellbeing (Yatskiv et al., 2017).
-Based on Yatskiv et al. (2017) study availability of public transport infrastructure is a vital factor in providing an attractive public transport with door to door access as well as the long-distance travel.

-According to Woldeamanuel and Covington (2010) study, transportation service may not be constant because of change in service demand as a result of population growth through time.
-As Woldeamanuel and Covington this phenomena requires planning for the future, especially forecasting the effects of demographic changes of both people and jobs.
-Therefore, based on Woldeamanuel and Covington study, it is essential for transit agencies, transportation planners and local government officials to undertake periodic evaluations of the socio-spatial distribution of transit across neighborhoods.
+Based on Woldeamanuel and Covington (2014) study development of public transit infrastructure requires planning for the future, especially forecasting the effects of demographic changes of both people and jobs.
+Hence, transit agencies, transportation planners and local government officials should undertake periodic evaluations of the socio-spatial distribution of transit service across neighborhoods (Woldeamanuel & Covington (2014).

-2.2.
-Condominium development
+Urbanization and Housing development